mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

 We will start off by getting the Mender server installed and running in [Create a test environment](../Create-a-test-environment).
 Next, we will deploy to a virtual [Quick Emulator (QEMU)](http://qemu.org?target=_blank) device in [Deploy to virtual devices](../Deploy-to-virtual-devices).
-Doing the first deployment using QEMU is handy becasue it means that you do not have to configure any hardware to test Mender.
+Doing the first deployment using QEMU is handy because it means that you do not have to configure any hardware to test Mender.
 If you have real hardware in the form of the popular Mender reference device, the [BeagleBone Black](https://beagleboard.org/black?target=_blank), you can follow the final tutorial in this series, [Deploy to physical devices](../Deploy-to-physical-devices).